shooshtarilab/ochroGWAS/README.md

 ### Further Steps

 Final output from the above steps are text files containing p-values of association of all cell-types for each GWAS.
 Each file has the name of the GWAS used for integration and contains all the cell types in increasing order of p-values.
-These p-values shoudl be adjusted using Benjamini-Hoschberg correction with a FDR threshold of 0.05, and similar step should be done for all .
-Once that has been done, heatmaps can be generated and visualisations can be done.
-T
+These p-values shoudl be adjusted using Benjamini-Hoschberg correction with a FDR threshold of 0.05, and similar step should be done for all phenotypes.
+Once that has been done, the results can be concatenated, heatmaps can be generated and visualisations can be done.

 ## Visualisation

 Once all the p-values have been adjusted.
-The following R scripts can be run to visualise the analysis.
+The R scripts in Visualisation can be run to visualise the analysis.